webscreens/screen-enumeration/security_and_privacy.md

 * whether the display is the primary display
 * whether the display is internal (built-in) or external

+The following display properties are not currently Web-exposed:
+* An identifier
+* Whether the display supports touch interaction
+* Whether the display supports accelerometer info
+* The dpi of the display (pixels per inch)
+* The display's subpixel order
+* Whether the display's mode is interlaced
+* The display's refresh rate in hertz
+* The display's overscan insets within its screen's bounds
+* Whether the display is not visible (e.g. closed laptop)

+See Section 2.1 for more information about each of the proposed properties.

 ## 2.9 Does this specification enable new script execution/loading mechanisms?